Microfiltration: Water treatment

 Perhaps the most prominent use of microfiltration membranes pertains to the treatment of potable water supplies.
-The membranes are a key step in the primary disinfection of the uptake water stream.
+The membranes are a key step in the primary disinfection of the intake water stream.
 Such a stream might contain pathogens such as the protozoa Cryptosporidium and Giardia lamblia which are responsible for numerous disease outbreaks.
 Both species show a gradual resistance to traditional disinfectants (i.e. chlorine).
 The use of MF membranes presents a physical means of separation (a barrier) as opposed to a chemical alternative.
 In that sense, both filtration and disinfection take place in a single step, negating the extra cost of chemical dosage and the corresponding equipment (needed for handling and storage).

 Similarly, the MF membranes are used in secondary wastewater effluents to remove turbidity but also to provide treatment for disinfection.
 At this stage, coagulants (iron or aluminum) may potentially be added to precipitate species such as phosphorus and arsenic which would otherwise have been soluble.